-The projection head houses the critical illumination and optical components as well as the DLP^{TM} Cinema processing technology responsible for combining light and incoming source signals into brilliant high-resolution digital displays.
-Source inputs route through the pedestal toe (or their servers are rack-mounted at the rear of the pedestal), and are connected during installation to the Source and Communication Connection Panel located on the underside of the projection head.
-Projector function is controlled via the Touch Panel Controller or other communication from a controller.
-The projection head must be closed and locked for all operation.
+The projection head houses all critical illumination and optical components as well as the DLP TM Cinema processing technology responsible for combining light and incoming source signals into brilliant high-resolution cinema displays.
+Cinema source inputs connect to the rear of the projector; non-cinema connects to the underside of the projector.
+Projector function is controlled via the TPC or other communication link from either an Ethernet or RS232 controller.
+The projection head is closed and locked for normal operation.